EyasuTeshome/shifttracker/job-search/JSR-interview-practice-using-the-behavioral-grid-to-answer-behavioral-questions.md

 ### During the call - Mock interviews

-- Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
+- Join the Zoom call with your partner - remember to always be on time to respect their time.
+Punctuality is essential for your professional career!
-- Today you will interview each other, taking turns to play the role of interviewer and applicant.
+- Today you will ask behavioral questions to each other, taking turns to play the role of interviewer and applicant.

 **A. Interview set up (15 min)**